gilles-guillot/MDR/README.md

 `library(MDR)`

-And explore its feature with:
+And explore its feature by taking a look at the vignette:

 `vignette('MDR')`